The Best Tablet Computers for Less Than 200 Dollars

-What really sets this tablet apart from the crowd is its extraordinarily long battery life, making it one of the best tablets under $200.
+What really sets this product apart from the crowd is its extraordinarily long battery life, making it one of the best tablets under $200.
 It’s able to run for a whopping 12 hours of internet browsing at 150 nits of brightness before needing to recharge.
 This is about 4 hours longer than the average.

 - Bright screen

 - Not very good for gaming

 1920 x 1200 px - 283 ppi

 The NVIDIA Shield 8-inch has a rather gorgeous frame—its back panel covered with a lavish soft-touch black coating.
 The camera ring and stylus are touched with silver chrome for a nice contrast.

 Sadly, at 8.8 x 5 x 0.36 inches and 13.7 ounces, the one is pretty thick and heavy compared to its competitors.